 Each year, the American Cancer Society estimates around 30,000 individuals across the United States are diagnosed with some form of oral cancer.
 Oral cancer has a high mortality rate, but only if it is allowed to progress.
-When caught in its beginning stages by patients and their dentists, oral cancer is statistically less deadly and responds better to treatment.
+When caught in its beginning stages by patients and their dentists with general dentistry, oral cancer is statistically less deadly and responds better to treatment.

 The dental team at Juban Cowen Dental Care routinely conducts oral cancer screenings during all dental examinations.
 To set up an appointment for a check-up, Call at (225) 927-8663 Or Schedule Your Appointment Online.

 As a part of their mission to prevent problems, Drs.
 Juban and Cowen practice preventative dental care including oral cancer screenings and patient education.

 During all dental examinations, the highly trained dentist or hygienist will evaluate the mouth for oral cancer warning signs.
 Patients are encouraged to discuss any changes in the soft or hard tissues of the mouth, palate, and throat with their dental provider, as these can be symptoms of oral cancer.